Get a FREE LinuxLookup login, sign up here.

 Mailing List

 As with all mailing lists, the Neuros OSD is full of people asking for help, or those providing the help.
 Those asking the questions are often new to the OSD looking for help setting up their build environment, or for information related to the API for the Neuros.
-The guys who know their stuff (lots of these folk are developers at Neuros) are able to help with just about every problem that people have thrown at them - even some of the truely bizarre!
+The guys who know their stuff (lots of these folk are developers at Neuros) are able to help with just about every problem that people have thrown at them - even some of the truly bizarre!

 IRC